 Their desserts have gained a bit of a following in Warsaw.
 They are all 100% vegan and contain no sugar, gluten or lactose.
 Check out this strawberry-beet chia pudding.

 The food here is made even better by the excellent presentation, service, and atmosphere.
-I was even pleased with there wine and beer options.
+I was even pleased with their wine and beer options.
 I’ll definitely be back.

 Oleandrów 8 // +48 570 205 746

-Their menu includes vegetarian options, but I tried the ramen and was pleasantly surprised with the flavors.
+Their menu includes vegetarian options, but I tried the ramen and was pleasantly surprised by the flavors.

 Be sure to save room for desert — their famous donuts definitely lived up to the hype.
 They also open at 10 am and serve coffee, so this is a great place to grab an early lunch.

 >Located near the center of the Polish Capital, N31 is one of the best restaurants in Poland for fine dining.
 Chef Robert Sowa has gained renown for crafting high-quality polish dishes with international touches.